Arxivar/PluginGenerator/docs/frontend/classes/TaskV2PluginService.TaskV2PluginService.md

 ▸ **forceUpdateOutcomesByTaskId**(`taskId`): `void`

-Force the update the outcomes by task Id
+Update the outcomes by task Id

 #### Parameters